Hostmak

 An SSL certificate is a security protocol that encrypts data exchanged between a website and its users.

-This ensures that any sensitive information—such as login credentials, personal data, or payment details—remains private and protected from hackers.
+It ensures that sensitive information—such as login credentials, personal data, and payment details—remains secure and protected from cybercriminals.

-SSL certificates use cryptographic technology to encrypt the communication between your website and a user’s browser, preventing third parties from intercepting or tampering with the data.
+SSL certificates use cryptographic technology to establish a secure connection between your website and a visitor’s browser, preventing third parties from intercepting or tampering with the data.

 Why Do You Need an SSL Certificate for Web Hosting?